Domain mapping

 is one option.

-Another common pattern is to use a root-level domain for the frontend JS app, and a subdomain that points to the WordPress instance, such as:
+Another common pattern is to use a root-level domain for the frontend JS app, and a subdomain that points to the WordPress environment, such as:

 example.com